globalmangrovewatch/gmw_ramm_docs/docs/index.md

 The first stage thresholds are tuned by performing a sensitivity analysis across real-world data.
-The second stage CNN is trained with a dataset produced by GMW using their latest global mangrove extent map and Sentinel-1 data.
+The second stage CNN is trained with a dataset of derived alert points produced by GMW using their latest global mangrove extent map and Sentinel-1 data.

 ## Platform Architecture

 The RAMM platform is built on the following technologies:

-- [CREODIAS](https://creodias.eu/): The cloud-based platform that provides access to Copernicus data.
+- <a href="https://creodias.eu/" target="_blank">CREODIAS</a>: The cloud-based platform that provides access to Copernicus data.
-- [S3](https://aws.amazon.com/s3/): The object storage service used to store the pipeline outputs.
+- <a href="https://aws.amazon.com/s3/" target="_blank">S3</a>: The object storage service used to store the pipeline outputs.
-- [OpenStack](https://www.openstack.org/): The underlying technology offered by CloudFerro for CREODIAS.
+- <a href="https://www.openstack.org/" target="_blank">OpenStack</a>: The underlying technology offered by CloudFerro for CREODIAS.
-- [REST API](https://restfulapi.net/): The API is used to interact with the platform.
+- <a href="https://restfulapi.net/" target="_blank">REST API</a>: The API is used to interact with the platform.
-- [RabbitMQ](https://www.rabbitmq.com/): The message broker used to manage the pipeline.
+- <a href="https://www.rabbitmq.com/" target="_blank">RabbitMQ</a>: The message broker used to manage the pipeline.
-- [AMQP](https://www.amqp.org/) is the protocol used by RabbitMQ.
+- <a href="https://www.amqp.org/" target="_blank">AMQP</a> is the protocol used by RabbitMQ.
-- [Docker](https://www.docker.com/): The containerization technology used to package the pipeline.
+- <a href="https://www.docker.com/" target="_blank">Docker</a>: The containerization technology used to package the pipeline.
-- [KEDA](https://keda.sh/): The Kubernetes Event-Driven Autoscaler used to scale the pipeline.
+- <a href="https://keda.sh/" target="_blank">KEDA</a>: The Kubernetes Event-Driven Autoscaler used to scale the pipeline.

 The platform is designed to be scalable and flexible to allow for the analysis of the entire global mangrove extent.